functionland/fx-files/docs/thumbnail-plugin-overview.md

 ## What is a Thumbnail?
 When using FxFiles app, you see that some files has thumbnails.
 For example pictures are of those files that you will see a thumbnail for each one in the list and grid mode.

-The question of which file will show like a thumbnail and which one is not, is the question we will explain in this document.
+But which file will show like a thumbnail and which one is not, this is the question we will explain in this document.

 ## Thumbnail Plugin
 Essentialy, for a file type (like *.jpg* or *.pdf*), you need to have a **Thumbnail Plugin** so it can be convertible it to a thumbnail picture.